Pregnancy SmartSiteTM

 Diarrhea Causes Dehydration

 Infants and children under age 3 can become dehydrated quickly and get very sick.
-Dehydration means that your baby does not have enough water or liquids.
+Dehydration means that your baby does not have enough water in their body.
 Watch your baby closely for signs of dehydration, which include:

 Taking Care of Your Baby